+Formatted: Indent: Before: 0.63 cm, Hanging: 0.63 cm, Space After: 6 pt, Add space between paragraphs of the same style

+- a) A rational, experience based, approach for determining the real damage potential of felt and significant earthquakes; - A systematic methodology for assessing the need for plant shutdown and the plant readiness for restart, based on physical inspections and tests (if the plant has been shut down); - c) Criteria for assuring the long-term integrity of the plant.

-- SL2), primary emphasis is on the physical and functional conditions of the installation, as opposed to analytical evaluations.
-In some cases, confirmatory analytical evaluations may be performed while the installation is in operation after restart. - 8.14.
+8.12.8.13.
+In addition, the Post-Earthquake Action Programme should be comprehensive enough to minimize the likelihood of prolonged plant shutdowns following seismic ground motions that do not damage SSCs important to safety.
+In all cases, For earthquakes below the design basis levels (SL1 and/or SL2), primary emphasis is on the physical and functional conditions of the installation, as opposed to analytical evaluations.
+In some cases, confirmatory analytical evaluations may be performed while the installation is in operation after restart.

+8.13.8.14.
 A 'felt earthquake' is any earthquake that produces vibratory ground motion at the site, that is perceived by nuclear installation operators as an earthquake, and that is confirmed by seismic instrumentation or other related information.
 The control room operator should be informed of the occurrence of an earthquake by means of the installed seismic instrumentation.
-Typically, seismic instrumentation installed at nuclear installation is triggered at peak ground acceleration values of 0.01 g to 0.02 g. - 8.15.
+Typically, seismic instrumentation installed at nuclear installation is triggered at peak ground acceleration values of 0.01 g to 0.02 g.

+8.14.8.15.
 However, the intent is that the initiation of the recommended actions as part of such a programme be limited to only those earthquakes that, having been felt at the nuclear power plant, are considered to be 'significant earthquakes'.
 A significant earthquake is a felt earthquake having free field surface ground motion characteristics approaching the threshold of damage or malfunction of non-seismically designed SSCs.
-Some typical definitions of a significant earthquake are earthquakes with a free field surface ground motion greater than 0.05g (where g is the acceleration due to gravity) or a standardized cumulative absolute velocity (CAV) greater than 0.16g·s or an earthquake with spectral accelerations in the 2-10 Hz range greater than 0.2g (5% damping) or an earthquake with spectral velocities in the 1-2 Hz range greater than 15.2 cm/s. - 8.16.
+Some typical definitions of a significant earthquake are earthquakes with a free field surface ground motion greater than 0.05g (where g is the acceleration due to gravity) or a standardized cumulative absolute velocity (CAV) greater than 0.16g s or an earthquake with spectral accelerations in the 2-10 Hz range greater than 0.2g (5% damping) or an earthquake with spectral velocities in the 1-2 Hz range greater than 15.2 cm/s.

+8.15.
 The designation of a significant earthquake is a function of the site and the seismic design basis of the nuclear power plant, since it may determine the actions to be taken by the licensee and the regulatory body.
-The definition of the significant earthquake is the responsibility of the licensee and may require agreement or approval by the regulatory body. - 8.17.
-Given the background described above and the need for dealing with earthquakes that are felt and significant at existing nuclear power plants, a comprehensive post-earthquake action programme should be established and implemented with the objectives of providing guidance and specific and detailed procedures to the operating organization at the plant site and at headquarters, covering the complete range of seismic ground motions ranging from values lower than those corresponding to the SL-1 earthquake level to values higher than those corresponding to SL-2 earthquake level. - 8.18.
-The basic principles of such a programme should be as follows: - a.
-The post-earthquake actions to be taken will facilitate timely decision making concerning the present or future state of the nuclear power plant, for example, to shut down, to continue in operating mode or to restart; - b.
-Communication to all stakeholders will be timely and transparent with regard to plant status, actions taken and actions to be taken; - c.
-A tiered approach is to be employed starting with overall evaluations and proceeding to very detailed evaluations only when required by the situation. - d.
-Conforming to these principles, the two basic stages of the programme are:
+The definition of the significant earthquake is the responsibility of the licensee and may require agreement or approval by the regulatory body.

+8.16.8.17.
+Given the background described above and the need for dealing with earthquakes that are felt and significant at existing nuclear power plants, a comprehensive post-earthquake action programme should be established and implemented with the objectives of providing guidance and specific and detailed procedures to the operating organization at the plant site and at headquarters, covering the complete range of seismic ground motions ranging from values lower than those corresponding to the SL-1 earthquake level to values higher than those corresponding to SL-2 earthquake level.

+8.17.8.18.
+The basic principles of such a programme should be as follows: